The Veldt (short story): Adaptations

 The story was adapted by Ernest Kinoy as an episode of the radio program Dimension X in 1951.
 The same script was used in a 1955 episode of X Minus One, with the addition of a frame story in which it was explained that George and Lydia were not really slain, and that the entire family was now undergoing psychiatric treatment.

 An adaptation by Jack Pulman was broadcast on the BBC Light Programme on March 5, 1959, with John Cazabon and Diana Olsson.

 "The Veldt" was adapted for the cinema as part of The Illustrated Man (1969).

 "The Veldt" was adapted into a stage production by Bradbury and can be found in a volume titled The Wonderful Ice Cream Suit & Other Plays in 1972.

-A short film adaptation of "The Veldt" was produced by BFA Educational Media in 1974.
+A short film adaptation of "The Veldt" was produced by BFA Educational Media in 1973.

 In 1983, Swedish Television premiered a TV movie based on "The Veldt", under the title Savannen ("The Savannah"), with Bibi Andersson in the role of Lydia, and Erland Josephson playing David.

 In 1984, Michael McDonough of Brigham Young University produced "The Veldt" as an episode of Bradbury 13, a series of thirteen audio adaptations of famous Ray Bradbury stories, in conjunction with National Public Radio.

 In 1987, a film titled The Veldt was made in the USSR (directed by Nazim Tulyakhojaev), where several of Bradbury's stories were intertwined.
 It was billed as the "First Soviet Horror Movie".

 The Canadian-produced anthology television series The Ray Bradbury Theater included the story, scripted by Bradbury, as Episode #29 (Season 3, Episode 11).
-It was first broadcast on November 10, 1989, and starred Linda Kelsey, Malcolm Stewart, Shana Alexander, and Thomas Peacocke.
+It was first broadcast on November 10, 1989, and starred Linda Kelsey, Malcolm Stewart, Shana Alexander, Damien Atkins, and Thomas Peacocke.

 The BBC produced another radio play version of "The Veldt", adapted from the stage play by Mike Walker, in 2007, which was broadcast on BBC Radio 4.

 In 2010, Stephen Colbert read "The Veldt" for the NPR radio program Selected Shorts before a live audience at Symphony Space.

-In 2012, shortly before author Ray Bradbury's death, Canadian musician deadmau5 produced a song titled "The Veldt", including lyrics by Chris James based upon the story.
+In 2012, shortly before author Ray Bradbury's death, Canadian musician Deadmau5 produced a song titled "The Veldt", including lyrics by Chris James based upon the story.
 The music video, released after Bradbury's death, is dedicated to him and shows a young boy and girl wandering through an African veldt and witnessing several plot points from the story including vultures, screams, and a lion eating a carcass implied to be one of the parents due to glasses.
 The original title of the story, "The World the Children Made", is repeated throughout the chorus of the song.